csc301-winter-2020/team-project-3-matron/README.md

 5. From the command line, run `python ./app/main.py` to start the server.
 It can then be accessed from your web browser by navigating to `localhost:80`
 -->

+### Developing it locally

+0. After setting up the project locally, download/install NodeJS from [the official website](https://nodejs.org/en/).
+1. `npm install` in the project root directory to install the dependencies.
+2. `npm run dev` to run the watch script the auto-recompiles the project on changes to `app/static/js/index.js`.

 ### Set it up on Heroku